 Also, the driver’s salary is divided into two categories: the regular cents-per-mile earnings (taxed) and a separate per diem reimbursement (untaxed).

-If you don’t have the receipts, you can take the standard IRS reduction, which is around 80% of $69 per day ($55/day).
-Drivers working across the Canadian border can gain up to $71 per diem.
+Starting from 2023 IRS made a rollback to the initial practise of claiming only 80% of deduction.
+So if you don’t have the receipts, you can take the standard IRS reduction, which is around 80% of $69 per full day and $51.75 per partial day for truckers working within the Continental US.
+Those working across the Canadian border apply the base rate of $74, and gain up to $59.2 per diem.
 Companies that pay per diem also offer a smaller CPM to your standard salary, which the IRS will not tax.

 While this is the average rate nationwide, the cost of living arrangements can vary by state.
 For example, housing is more expensive in New York and California than in other parts of the country.
 You should use the per diem calculator to estimate your daily entitlement for meals, lodging, and clothing.